-Zhiyu Wan is a fifth-year Ph.D. student in Computer Science at the Department of Electrical Engineering and Computer Science, School of Engineering, Vanderbilt University.
+Zhiyu Wan is a fifth-year Ph.D. candidate in Computer Science at the Department of Electrical Engineering and Computer Science, School of Engineering, Vanderbilt University.
 He is supervised by Dr. Bradley A. Malin, and is currently working as a research assistant at the Health Information Privacy Laboratory (HIPLAB), Department of Biomedical Informatics, School of Medicine, Vanderbilt University Medical Center.

 “The goal of the HIPLAB is to improve the protection of patients’ privacy in health information systems.”
 (Dr. Bradley A. Malin) As part of the eMERGE network, HIPLAB is working to design de-identification methodologies that mitigate re-identification threats while maximizing the utility of the data shared for research purposes.

-His major study area lies in artificial intelligence, machine learning, and game theory.
+His major study area lies in the intersection of artificial intelligence, machine learning, and game theory.
 His latest research topic is a game theoretical framework for protecting genomic data privacy.
 He is currently supported by the NIH project: A Risk Management Framework for Identifiability in Genomics Research.
 He has broad research interests in data privacy, social networks, and network security.